DPDK/dpdk/doc/guides/nics/mlx5.rst

   By default, the PMD will set this value to 0.

-- ``sys_mem_en`` parameter [int]

-  A non-zero value enables the PMD memory management allocating memory from system by default, without explicit rte memory flag.

-  By default, the PMD will set this value to 0.

 - ``decap_en`` parameter [int]

   Some devices do not support FCS (frame checksum) scattering for